Who Tried to Delete Egypt's Most Powerful Female Pharaoh from History?

 It didn't happen right away.
 That's one of the most puzzling aspects of the whole story.

 Hatshepsut's stepson and successor, Thutmose III, ruled for roughly twenty years after her death before the destruction began.
-When it did, it was methodical.
+During those years he led repeated military campaigns into the Levant and Nubia, expanding Egyptian influence while her monuments remained untouched.
+When the erasure finally started, it was methodical.
 Workers were dispatched to temples and monuments across Egypt.
-They chiseled Hatshepsut's name off inscriptions.
-They smashed her statues.
-They hacked her image out of carved reliefs on temple walls.
+They chiseled Hatshepsut's name off inscriptions, sometimes replacing it with that of Thutmose I or II.
+They smashed her statues, toppling colossal figures and dragging the pieces away.
+They hacked her image out of carved reliefs on temple walls, leaving awkward empty spaces where her figure had once stood beside the gods.

 The question isn't whether it happened.
 The physical evidence is overwhelming.
 The question is why.